jasonscrouch/polemos/README.md

 ## API

-When developing the API, use [Applo Sandbox](https://studio.apollographql.com/sandbox/explorer), making sure to enable CORS in the `Program.cs`.
-This will help as you develop GraphQL operations and user HotChocolate.
+When developing the API, use [Apollo Sandbox](https://studio.apollographql.com/sandbox/explorer), making sure to enable CORS in the `Program.cs`.
+This will help as you develop GraphQL operations and use HotChocolate.

 # Special Thanks

 I'd like to thank [DevIQ](https://deviq.com/) for help with the Respository Pattern and the Specification Pattern.
 [Intro to GraphQL with .NET (C#) & Hot Chocolate](https://www.apollographql.com/tutorials/intro-hotchocolate/01-overview-setup) for help with GraphQL and HotChocolate.
+[Introduction to Apollo Client](https://www.apollographql.com/docs/react) for the Apollo Client walkthrough.

 # Images

 All images from https://stock.adobe.com/

 ---

+# ToDo

 Additional requirements 6.
 Your “boss” would like the simulation system to support other types of battles in the future.